tanimislam/covid19_stats/README.rst

        --metros METROS       If chosen, list of selected metros for which to summarize COVID-19 data.

+  I have typically not specified a list of metros.

 * ``covid19_create_movie_or_summary s`` (SHOW flag) summarizes the latest COVID-19 statistics for a specified MSA.
 The help output, while running ``covid19_create_movie_or_summary s -h``, is shown below,

 .. _show_mode: